Vegetable-SYC/fnk0082-docs/docs/source/fnk0082/codes/C/17_Relay_&_Motor.rst

 Inductor
 ---------------------------

-The symbol of Inductance is “L” and the unit of inductance is the “Henry” (H).
+The symbol of Inductance is "L" and the unit of inductance is the "Henry" (H).
 Here is an example of how this can be encountered: 1H=1000mH, 1mH=1000μH.

 An inductor is an energy storage device that converts electrical energy into magnetic energy.
 Generally, it consists of winding coil, with a certain amount of inductance.
 Inductors hinder the change of current passing through it.
 When the current passing through it increases, it will attempt to hinder the increasing trend of current; and when the current passing through it decreases, it will attempt to hinder the decreasing trend of current.
 So the current passing through inductor is not transient.